caltechlibrary/htr-test-cases/README.md

 Getting help
 ------------

-If you find an issue, please submit it in [the GitHub issue tracker](https://github.com/caltechlibrary/handprint/issues) for this repository.
+If you find an issue, please submit it in [the GitHub issue tracker](https://github.com/caltechlibrary/htr-test-cases/issues) for this repository.

 Contributing
 ------------

-We would be happy to receive your help and participation with enhancing Handprint!
+We would be happy to receive your help and participation with enhancing this collection of test images.
 Please visit the [guidelines for contributing](CONTRIBUTING.md) for some tips on getting started.

 License